Florida Appeals Court Upholds Miami-Dade Expressway Law

-TALLAHASSEE (CBSMiami/NSF) – An appeals court Wednesday rejected a challenge to a 2019 state law that made major changes in the operation of expressways in Miami-Dade County.
+TALLAHASSEE (CBSMiami/NSF) – An appeals court has rejected a challenge to a 2019 state law that made major changes in the operation of expressways in Miami-Dade County.

-A three-judge panel of the 1st District Court of Appeal overturned a Leon County circuit judge’s ruling that the law was unconstitutional because it violated Miami-Dade County’s home-rule powers.READ MORE: Florida House, Senate Budgets Differ On Stimulus Money
+A three-judge panel of the 1st District Court of Appeal overturned a Leon County circuit judge’s ruling that the law was unconstitutional because it violated Miami-Dade County’s home-rule powers.READ MORE: Body Of Swimmer Who Went Missing Off Miami Beach Recovered By Ocean Rescue

 But in Wednesday’s decision, the appeals court said the Miami-Dade County Expressway Authority lacked legal standing to challenge the law and, as a result, the case should be dismissed.